Authentication

 Intertool supports three roles:

-Roles are assigned by admins in the registry settings.
+Roles are assigned in Settings > Members.
+Admins can promote and demote members; only the current owner can transfer ownership to another member.
 The first user to sign in becomes the owner.

 GitHub org restriction